j7xiao/empire-guide/docs/html/_sources/headers/pvp/wall-basics.rst.txt

 There are four strength bonuses on each flank: moat |moat|, ranged |ranged-def|, melee |melee-def|, and wall |wall|.
 There's also an additional gate bonus |gate| for the front.

 You can increse your wall protection by upgrading the wall in your castle.
-For example compare a level 1 (:olive:`30%` bonus) and a level 8 wall (:olive:`200%` bonus):
+For example compare a :pink:`level 1` wall (:olive:`30%` bonus) against a :pink:`level 8` wall (:olive:`200%` bonus):

 |lv1-wall| |lv8-wall|

-Likewise, you can increse your gate bonus by upgrading the gate and the moat bonus by upgrading the moat.
+Likewise, you can increase your gate bonus by upgrading the gate and the moat bonus by upgrading the moat.
 Simple enough.

 :blue:`Calculating Bonsues`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~